Straktur

 Setup

-1. Configure an email provider (Resend or SMTP)
+1. Configure an email provider (Resend, SMTP, or Mailpit in Docker)

 2. Enable in config: